ynorimat/EDTS/README.md

 Encode-Decoder-based GAN for Estimating Counterfactual Outcomes under Sequential Selection Bias and Combinatorial Explosion

-The paper's implementation is currently being prepared for release.
+The paper's implementation (code and data) is currently being prepared for release.

-We will release the code and data soon.
+We will release them soon.